stryduh/Handwritten-Japanese-Character-Classification/README.md

 # Hiragana-Classification
-Classification of handwritten Hiragana characters using Convolutional Neural Networks in Pytorch
+Classification of handwritten Japanese hiragana characters using convolutional neural networks in Pytorch.
+Dataset is provided by the ETL Japanese Character database at http://etlcdb.db.aist.go.jp/.
+Specifications for the ETL files used in this project: http://etlcdb.db.aist.go.jp/specification-of-etl-8.